History of NIB

 Currently, 70% of the Bank’s portfolio is made up of loans to the Ghanaian private sector.
 NIB is a major lender to the Manufacturing, Building and Construction and Agro-processing sectors as well as the service industry.

 NIB now operates as a Universal Bank focusing on development/commercial banking activities.
-The Bank has undergone management, institutional and financial restructuring, which has strengthened the organization and now, has 49 Branches and 3 Agencies nationwide.
+The Bank has undergone management, institutional and financial restructuring, which has strengthened the organization.
+It now, has 49 Branches and 3 Agencies nationwide.

-NIB has in the past participated in foreign lines of credit, which were administered by the Bank of Ghana to meet Term Loan and Working Capital needs of the Bank’s customers.
+NIB previously participated in foreign lines of credit, which were administered by the Bank of Ghana to meet Term Loan and Working Capital needs of the Bank’s customers.